-The old way of thinking about cyber security as an add-on or a project to be marked as completed is a recipe for failure today.
-“Ninety-seven percent of Fortune 500 companies have been hacked, and likely the other 3% have too, they just don’t know it” says Peter Singer – Director of the Center for 21st Century Security and Intelligence at D.C. think tank Brookings Institution.
-High-performing organizations today do not view cyber security as merely protection; instead, they understand cyber security is the foundation for doing business in the modern world, and they define their vision for the future with confident cyber security foundation at its foundation.
+The old way of thinking about cybersecurity as an add-on or a project to be marked as completed is a recipe for failure today.
+“Ninety-seven percent of Fortune 500 companies have been hacked, and likely the other 3% have too, they just don’t know it,” says Peter Singer – Director of the Center for 21st Century Security and Intelligence at D.C. think tank Brookings Institution.
+High-performing organizations today do not view cybersecurity as mere protection; instead, they understand cybersecurity is the foundation for doing business in the modern world, and they define their vision for the future with confident cybersecurity foundation at its foundation.
 Anyone on a shaky foundation will be quickly left behind.

 Many people are left uninspired by their organization’s attempts to provide them security training.
 In Cisco’s 2016 Annual Security Report, only 45% of people said they were confident in their organization’s cybersecurity defenses.
 This is a huge loss for an organization.
 People who feel confident in an organization’s security are far more likely to pay attention to what they can do to improve it.
 Even more importantly, they are far more likely to trust an organization with their future.

 Great people are at the center of having great security, and great security is an essential part of having great people.
 It’s important to share the whole story with your workforce and inspire them to join the organization’s view of security as a foundation – not as a side note to remind them to work around.